Right to Repair

 • Vacuum cleaners

-• Servers and electronic data storage products
+• Servers and electronic data storage devices

 • Welding equipment